-Name of our currency.
-Named in honor of Ada Lovelace.
+The name of our currency, named in honor of Ada Lovelace.

 Please see Ledger.